-You can sign up for the Next Step Test Prep online class which includes not only books, but also, thousands of practice questions and hundreds of hours of video.
+If you sign up for the Next Step Test Prep online class, it includes not only books but also thousands of practice questions and hundreds of hours of video.
 And they’ve also bundled in all the AAMC tests, including the latest one.

-You can buy the test individually.
-But if you’re individually purchasing your resources than getting an all-in-one pack with a class, Bryan suggests buying the AAMC MCAT Online Bundle .
+You can buy the test individually, too.
+But if you’re individually purchasing your resources, rather than getting an all-in-one pack with a class, Bryan suggests buying the AAMC MCAT Online Bundle .
 You’re going to need all of that stuff anyway.

 [03:50] AAMC: The Official Source + Next Step Test Prep

 Even though Next Step has their own practice exams, the AAMC is the company that makes the MCAT.
 If they have the practice exam, it’s likely from the same people writing the real test.
 So it’s going to be as close as possible to the real test and to your real score.